 A retired nurse practitioner, Judy lives in the Phoenix area of Arizona.
 In retirement she enjoys golf and travel, and also volunteers as a reading tutor to local first graders.
 Judy responds to monthly emails from the TNSP-sponsored nursing students, and thoroughly enjoys her interactions with them!

-Heather supports TNSP in her free time.
+Heather supports TNSP in her free time, managing our website.

 In her role as coordinator, Edith works with TNSP students and responds to any student issues that may arise.
 Edith is employed in the Ophthalmology Department at Kilimanjaro Christian Medical Center.
 She enjoys reading and swimming.